Grants, awards and scholarships

 In appreciation of the significance of education, the importance of perioperative nurses' engagement with their professional associations and her role as a perioperative leader, Phyllis has funded this scholarship program.

 The program aims to support members to attend the ACORN 2020 International Conference and consists of two scholarships of $890 each – the cost of early bird registration for the conference.
-The first scholarship is open to members of the New South Wales Operating Theatre Association (NSW OTA).
-Applications for this scholarship must be made through NSW OTA.
+The first scholarship was open to members of the New South Wales Operating Theatre Association (NSW OTA).
 The second scholarship is open to all ACORN members.
-Applications for this scholarship are now open.

 Award of Merit